skip to content

 Sub-Letting

-A resident may enter into a sub-letting agreement with another person either in writing or orally when:
+A resident may enter into a sub-tenancy agreement with another person either in writing or orally if:

 3. there is a sub-tenancy managing agent agreement between the resident and the park owner.